 In addition to falls, other conditions can result in wrist injuries as well.
 For example, operating a piece of equipment that is held by the hand can result in an injury if that equipment makes a sudden move and takes your wrist with it.
 In these cases, the injury incurred could be similar to those incurred with a fall.

 There are other wrist conditions that can happen over time, such as carpal tunnel syndrome.
 These cumulative trauma disorders can reach the point where they cause a lot of discomfort.
 If you have a sprained wrist or a similar type of condition, schedule an appointment with our doctor at Arora Hand Surgery.
-We have offices in West Bloomfield, Howell, St. Clair Shores, and Macomb.
+We have offices in West Bloomfield, Howell, Warren, and Macomb.
 Contact us today to request a consultation to learn more about your treatment options.